MayorGnarwhal/StickyBillboard/README.md

 Calculates and returns a `Vector3` of the world position of the StickyBillboard based on its adornee's position and offset properties

 ### `Destroy`
 Destroys the StickyBillboard and all created instances and connections.
-If the StickyBillboard's adornee is an instance, `Destroy` is automatically called when the adornee is destroyed.
+If the StickyBillboard's adornee is an instance, `Destroy` is automatically called when the adornee is destroyed or parented to `nil`.

 <br>